zchee/neovim-wiki/Installing-Neovim.md

     emerge -a app-editors/neovim

-A "live" ebuild can be found in [yngwin's developer overlay](http://cgit.gentooexperimental.org/dev/yngwin.git/tree/app-editors/neovim).

-For instructions on how to install the Python modules, see [`:help provider-python`].

 ## Exherbo Linux

 Exhereses for scm and released versions are currently available in repository `::medvid`.
 Python client (with GTK+ GUI included) and Qt5 GUI are also available as suggestions: